 Actors Theatre holds auditions for local non equity performers in the spring each year.
 We post ALL audition opportunities on this webpage, as soon as they are scheduled.
 We send all audition notices to the Courier-Journal, LEO and Velocity newspapers.
-These auditions are a chance for our casting department to meet local performers and may not lead to specific casting.
+These auditions are general and not for any specific production; they are a chance for our casting department to meet local performers and may not lead to specific casting.

 I am an Equity actor living in the Louisville area, how I find out about auditions?

-Actors Theatre holds local auditions for equity performers in the spring each year, as stipulated in our Equity agreement.
+Actors Theatre holds local EPA auditions for equity performers in the spring each year, as stipulated in our Equity agreement.
 We post all audition notices on this webpage as soon as they are scheduled.
 We also post on the Actors Equity Casting Call page.
-We also hold EPA auditions each spring in either NYC or Chicago.
+We also hold EPA auditions each spring in an Equity Office City, usually either NYC or Chicago.

 My child is very interested in performing; does Actors Theatre ever cast children?

-We cast several children every year in our annual productions of Dracula and A Christmas Carol.
+Yes, we cast many children every year in our annual productions of Dracula and A Christmas Carol.
 In addition there may be other opportunities for child casting in our season.